Trump extends freeze on H-1B, other work visas until March 31; Indian IT professionals to be hit | Business

 Trump extends freeze on H-1B, other work visas until March 31; Indian IT professionals to be hit

-Hours before the freeze was set to expire on December 31, Trump issued another proclamation on Thursday to extend it until March 31.
-He said that the reasons for which he had issued such a restriction has not changed.
+Hours before the freeze was set to expire on December 31, Trump issued another proclamation on Thursday to extend it until March 31, ensuring that his sweeping limits on legal immigration will remain in place when President-elect Joe Biden is sworn in on January 20.
+He said that the reasons for which he had issued such a restriction have not changed.

 ALSO READ